 Act reference: PPLAct section 200L Notification requirements for departure authorisation certificates, section 200M Notification requirements for substituted days

-Review by AAT
+Review by ART

 • revocation or variation of a DPO